The immune system is the body’s defense against harmful agents. It provides immunity.

 Structure of the immune system:

-The immune system comprises of
+The immune system is comprised of

 - Organ-based